payara/Payara/appserver/extras/arquillian-containers/payara-embedded/src/test/resources/gfconfigs/instanceRootNoConfigxml/config/readme.txt

-This directory is meant to be the config directory of a Glassfish instanceRoot.
+This directory is meant to be the config directory of a Payara instanceRoot.
 It does not contain any domain.xml file, so that a test could specify the configurationXml value without any warning.